Chronic GVHD sometimes affects the liver. Symptoms may include:

 - nausea and vomiting

-If you are experiencing weight loss, talk with a dietitian to develop an eating plan that will provide you with the calories, proteins and other nutrients you need to recover.
-Learn some strategies for overcoming eating problems after transplant.
+- If weight loss is a problem, talk with a dietitian to develop a diet that will provide you with the calories, protein and nutrients you need to recover.
+You can also order the free brochure Eating Well, Living Well after Transplant.

 Next page: Genitals and GVHD